amandhakad/secure-chat/README.md

 # secure-chat
-building secure p2p communication over the web, usable for any purpose (games, media, internet);
+building secure p2p mutipurpose communication over the web.
+Aim is to make it usable for any purpose (games, media, internet);